 The diet that you eat can play a huge role in recovery, particularly when it comes to promoting hair growth.
 Hair usually grows back within 6 months to a year, but focusing on getting the right elements into your diet can help this process along.

-Vitamins for hair loss – which are beneficial?
+Vitamins for hair growth after chemo – which are beneficial?

-Biotin, or Vitamin B7, is always the go to vitamin when talking about healthy hair, skin and nails.
-There is however no solid clinical evidence to show that taking a supplement of Biotin for hair growth will improve it.
+Biotin, or Vitamin B7, is always the go-to vitamin when talking about healthy hair, skin and nails.
+There is however no solid clinical evidence to show that taking a supplement of Biotin for hair growth after chemo will improve it.
 Biotin deficiency is rare because we need very small amounts, and it is found in a wide range of foods.
-Good sources of Biotin are; whole grain cereals, seafood, eggs and dark green leafy vegetables.
+Good sources of Biotin are; whole-grain cereals, seafood, eggs and dark green leafy vegetables.

-Vitamin C is a powerful antioxidant which helps protect cells against the damage caused by free radicals.
+Vitamin C is a powerful antioxidant that helps protect cells against the damage caused by free radicals.
 Vitamin C is found in a wide range of fruit and vegetables – not just oranges!
-Be sure to include; strawberries, peppers, potatoes and brussels sprouts in your diet to maximise your intake.
+Be sure to include strawberries, peppers, potatoes and Brussels sprouts in your diet to maximise your intake.

 Biotin, or Vitamin B7, is always the go to vitamin when talking about healthy hair, skin and nails.Claire Moore, dietitian